HINKOKO/shell/io_redirections_and_filters/README.md

 Script 19 replace all A and c from input to Z and e Script 20 removes all c and C letters from input
 Task 21 reverse esreveR the input
+Script 22 displays all users and their home directories, sorted by users